-- The downside is that the local level of care may not be the same as what you’d get in the UK.
-You will also need to pay for part of your bills, if that’s how the local system works.
+- The downside is that the local level of care might not be the same as what you’d get in the UK.
+You’ll also need to pay for part of your bills, if that’s how the local system works.

 - EHIC won’t cover the costs of repatriation – getting you back home – after a medical emergency on holiday could be very costly.

 - If you use an EHIC to get medical care, some insurers won’t ask you to pay the excess on your medical claims.